jason-devcode/opengl_practices/README.md

-# OpenGL Practices using GLFW, GLAD and OpenGL Core 3.3
+# OpenGL Practices using GLFW, GLAD, GLM and OpenGL Core 3.3